delainy-spencer/one-click-hugo-cms/site/content/post/5-ways-to-stretch-one-income/index.md

 Start by tracking your expenses for one month.
 Don’t worry about fancy software; even a simple spreadsheet or app will do.

 Try:
-- 📱 [YNAB (You Need A Budget)](https://www.amazon.com/s?k=YNAB+book&tag=YOURAFFID) – a budgeting method that helps you give every dollar a job.
+- 📱 [YNAB (You Need A Budget)](https://amzn.to/3L7iCi0) – a budgeting method that helps you give every dollar a job.
-- 📖 [The Budget Mom’s Budget by Paycheck Workbook](https://www.amazon.com/s?k=budget+by+paycheck&tag=YOURAFFID) – great for those who prefer pen and paper tracking.
+- 📖 [Budget Planner - Monthly Budget Book](https://amzn.to/43CVTjX) – great for those who prefer pen and paper tracking.

 Once you know where your money goes, you can make intentional tweaks — like setting automatic transfers to savings or trimming unused subscriptions.